megasama/Chatbot-for-IELTS-Speaking-Preparation/README.md

-# IELTS Speaking Preparation Chatbotour speaking
+# Chatbot for IELTS Speaking Preparation
-This is python chat bot for practice your speaking skill.
+This is Python chatbot for practice your speaking skill.
 I use this chatbot to improve my IELTS Speaking (4.5->5.0)
 ### how to use??
 1. run on terminal
 2. select part you want to practice